SOlaCoder005/coca-women-wellness/docs/testing/testing.md

 ![](/assets/images/testing-evidence/cww-form-submit-pass.PNG)

+### 3.1 Summary: User's feedback

+Based on the feedback provided by the users;

+1. All pages appear to function as expected.

 The users’ feedback can be found below:

 - [User A](/assets/images/testing-evidence/userafeedback.PNG)
 - [User R](/assets/images/testing-evidence/userrfeedback.PNG)
 - [User AM](/assets/images/testing-evidence/useramfeedback.PNG)
 - [User L](/assets/images/testing-evidence/userlfeedback.PNG)

-Based on the feedback;

-1. All pages appear to function as expected.

 2. The **_HOME, ABOUT and RECIPES_** pages were favoured the most.
 The **_PLAYLISTS_** page was also popular.